Muzzle brake: History

 The concept of a muzzle brake had been experimented with for many years prior to its successful implementation: in 1922, a US Army Ordnance Department official stated in US Congress that "the muzzle brake was used in another form 20 years ago, and even longer ago than that, but it has never been successfully applied".

 Antoine Treuille de Beaulieu invented a prototype based on the idea in 1842 and had it tested in 1862, but he himself called the idea "too new".
 A US patent was issued for a "recoil obviator" in 1871 (there is no indication it was ever tested), while an experimental British anti-tank rifle in 1918 featured a muzzle brake, but was not adopted.

 In the later 1920s, there was some limited progress: around 1926, Cutts compensator became an option in the Thompson SMG (R. M. Cutts' earliest patent is from 1925), in 1927 Škoda patented a family of muzzle brake designs, one of which was used on 8 cm kanon vz.
 28, and in 1928, Schneider et Cie (which was allied with Škoda at the time) updated their 220 mm TR mle 1915/1916 with a muzzle brake patented by Eugène Schneider II way back in 1912.

 Pepper-pot muzzle brake ("Jentzen-brake") on a Bofors “15 cm haub M/19” howitzer.

 In mid-1930s, Bofors designed several successful artillery pieces (e. g.
 37-mm and 105-mm guns) with new perforated muzzle brakes, so-called pepper-pot muzzle brakes, a design invented by then Swedish artillery captain Harald Jentzen and therefore known in Sweden as a "Jentzen-brake" (Jentzen-broms).
 The Soviet Union started modernizing old artillery systems with new barrels, such as the 107 mm gun M1910/30, 152 mm gun M1910/30 etc., predominantly featuring cylindrical muzzle brakes with long slits on each side.
 Several European countries started designing and producing anti-tank rifles featuring muzzle brakes.
-In late 1930s and especially during World War II the device became common on both firearms and artillery pieces.

-Overall, the development of the muzzle brake was a gradual process that involved experimentation and refinement over many years.